jeroendesloovere/wunderlist-php-api/README.md

 - For Google calendar users: https://support.google.com/calendar/answer/37118?hl=en
 - For other apps/software: check the ability to (auto) import ical files to your app/software

+Not familiar with PHP, but looking for a way to get your tasks in your calender?
+Take a look at http://wcal.me/ - we've created this free webservice for anyone that wants his/her tasks in their calender/agenda app!

 Currently supported methods (Examples are included in the /examples/ folder)

 - Login to Wunderlist API (15/07/2013 - v0.1)